Emulate a Bluetooth keyboard with the Raspberry Pi

 Sending input

-Scroll back up to the Bluetooth class and create the send_input function.
-This function may look a little complicated, but it’s actually just converting the Input Report from the Keyboard class to a string that can be sent with the Python Bluetooth module.
+Reread the Bluetooth class and craft the send_input function.
+While it might seem intricate, this function essentially translates the Input Report from the Keyboard class into a sendable string compatible with the Python Bluetooth module.

-So, we accept an Input Report and define an empty string that we’re going to build up and then send.
-We then loop through each element in the Input Report and check if it’s an array.
-If it is the array, then it will be the array of individual bits that make up the modifier byte.
-We need to convert this array to a string of eight characters by looping through each element and appending it to the bin_str string.
-We then need to convert this binary data to an integer – using base 2, as a bit can only have two possible states.
-We then convert this integer (which will have a size of one byte) to a character (also one byte) that can be added to the hex_str string.
-If the type is not an array, then the element of the input report can be converted straight to a character and appended to the hex string.
-Once the hex string is complete, it’s sent down the interrupt channel.
+So, we take an Input Report as input and initialize an empty string to build and send.
+We then iterate through each element in the report, checking if it’s an array.
+If it is, it represents the modifier byte, which we convert to a string of eight binary characters by iterating over each element and appending it to the `bin_str`.
+We then convert this binary data to an integer in base 2, and then to a single-byte character that can be added to the `hex_str`.
+If it’s not an array, we directly convert the element to a character and append it to the `hex_str`.
+Once the `hex_str` is complete, we send it through the interrupt channel.

 def send_input(self, ir):